LisaDuente/LisaDuente/README.md

 Hey I'm Lisa and currently in training to become a **java software developer**!
 My interests lie in backend development and I would like to learn more about cloud databases (as well as DBaaS) and NoSQL databases.

-I will graduate in summer 2023 and I am currently working as an intern at Redmind!
+I will graduate in summer 2023!

 ### Frameworks and programs I worked with:
 ![Unity](https://img.shields.io/badge/Unity-100000?style=for-the-badge&logo=unity&logoColor=white)